BeneHa/benehaus_blog/jekyll/_posts/2022-08-08-blog-setup.md

         sync: true
 ```

 This will build the Jekyll page and deploy the folder with the built website code (_site) to the storage account container $web.
+Ideally, after pushing this file, Github should recognize it and run the deployment job automatically because we set it to trigger on the main branch.